-4.6.
-HOLD (HOLD#) / IO3
+4.6 HOLD (HOLD#) / IO3

 The HOLD# pin allows the device to be paused while it is actively selected.
-When HRSW bit is '0' (factory default is '0'), the HOLD# pin is enabled.
-When HOLD# is brought low, while CS# is low, the DO pin will be at high impedance and signals on the DI and CLK pins will be ignored (don't care).
+When HOLD# is brought low, while CS# is low, the DO pin will be at high impedance and signals on the DI and CLK pins will be ignored (don' t care).
 When HOLD# is brought high, device operation can resume.
 The HOLD# function can be useful when multiple devices are sharing the same SPI signals.
 The HOLD# pin is active low.
 When the QE bit of Status Register-2 is set for Quad I/O, the HOLD# pin function is not available since this pin is used for IO3.